FilipStenbeck/note-app/README.md

 ```sh
 docker-compose up
 ```
-When running the application with _docker-compose_ the ENVIRONMENT variables picket up from the **.env** file
+When running the application with _docker-compose_ the ENVIRONMENT variables are picket up from the **.env** file